Leadership presence and what it can offer in difficult times

 What does it actually mean to have leadership presence and how important is it for leaders to establish a presence, especially in current times?

-Here we explore the idea of leadership presence, why it is important (especially during the difficult times of 2020), the challenges leaders can have with achieving it and a look into authentic leadership:
+Here we explore the idea of leadership presence, why it is important, the challenges leaders can have with achieving it and a look into authentic leadership.

 Leaders have a big role to play in leading their workforce through life, post pandemic - how important is it for leaders to establish a presence during this time?